dj0abr/OpenDVM/README.md

    - Installs and configures the **DMR Gateway**

 After completion, **default configuration files** are automatically copied to `/etc`.
-They must then be adjusted to match your setup – see [Central Configuration & Config Renderer](#-central-configuration--config-renderer).
+They must then be adjusted to match your setup – see [Configuration](#-Configuration).

 ---